COTUTELLE

-A cotutelle refers to an agreement on joint supervision between two universities at the doctoral level.
+A cotutelle refers to an agreement between two universities in different countries.
 It allows the students to get a joint PhD degree delivered and recognized by both institutions.

 Full-time doctoral students can take advantage of an exceptional opportunity to earn a joint PhD degree while developing strong connections with international partners.
 Through the cotutelle program, PhD candidates work in collaboration with distinguished faculty members from Concordia and an international partner university to produce an original thesis.

-The program requires that students satisfy each institution's minimum requirements and submit their dissertation to both universities prior to graduation.
+The program requires that students satisfy each institution's minimum requirements and submit one dissertation to both universities.
+The dissertation is examined by a committee whose members are drawn from both institutions.
 Successful candidates receive a PhD degree from Concordia and the partner institution.
+Each diploma will mention the collaboration with the partner as part of the cotutelle agreement.

 Candidate FAQs